The Turning Point (1952 film): Production

 Several locations of historical interest in Downtown Los Angeles can be seen in this film.
 The original Angel's Flight funicular railway is part of one scene.
 The Hotel Belmont can also be seen.
 Other buildings that can be seen are the San Fernando Building in the Bank District and a Metropolitan Water District building at 3rd and Broadway.
+The final scene is at the Olympic Auditorium, the premiere boxing arena in Los Angeles for many years.

 Actress Carolyn Jones made her motion picture debut in the film.

 Radio adaptation

 The Turning Point was presented on Broadway Playhouse May 13, 1953.
 The 30-minute adaptation starred Dane Clark.